KelvinTegelaar/CIPP/docs/user/updating/index.md

 :::

-* Go to your CIPP-API fork on Github
+* Go to your CIPP-API fork on GitHub
 * Click on Fetch Upstream
 * Click on Fetch and Merge
 * Go to the Azure Portal